robocup-junior/onstage-rules/README.md

 5. Install [Docker](https://docker.com) with the instructions on the website if not done yet
 6. Run the [build_rules_on_windows script](https://github.com/robocup-junior/onstage-rules/blob/main/build_rules_on_windows.bat) to build the rules

+It helps to have a wsl console runing in the background all the time to avaoid windows starting and stopping it everytime the script is run, as this takes up some time.
+Just type wsl in the windows search bar to open it.

 You can now find the PDF and HTML version of the rules in the rules_documents folder.